In this post, I explore the best Logitech Harmony alternatives that you can get right now.

 #3 – Best Voice Control: Fire TV Cube

 You can also use many of the smart home features of Alexa using the Cube.
-For example, you can dim lights and lower blinds, get news and weather updates right on the TV screen, and a whole lot more.
+For example, you can dim lights and lower blinds, get news and weather updates on the TV screen, and much more.
 It will be interesting to see if devices like this will ultimately replace physical remotes in the long term.

 Not a substitute for a traditional remote, yet, but close….real close.

-Here is an unboxing of my Fire TV Cube over on my YouTube channel.
+Here is an unboxing video of my Fire TV Cube at my Tec Timmy YouTube channel.
+Please subscribe!

-If you are looking for a well-rated functional universal remote and you have a limited budget, the Sofabaton U1 may be worth a look.
+If you are looking for a well-rated functional universal remote with a limited budget, the Sofabaton U2 is worth a look.

 📚 Related: Sofabaton X1 vs U1